square/sudo_pair/sudo_pair/README.md

 means the approver needs to also be able to `sudo` to that user or group.

-To facilitate this, the plugin exempts the approval script.
+To facilitate this, the plugin exempts the approval script from the requirement to have a pair.
 And the sample approval script automatically detects the user or group you need to become and runs `sudo -u ${user}` (or `sudo -g ${group}`) implicitly.

 As a concrete example, these are the sockets opened for `sudo -u root`, `sudo -u nobody`, and `sudo -g sys`: